TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 always contiguous subsets of the shards.
 We'll talk about this in detail in the [Decode bytes](#decode-bytes) section.

+Our workload will read the data, transfer it to the GPU (if using the GPU) and perform a bunch of matrix multiplications.

 ### Performance Summary

+*This example workload has been fine-tuned to make the GPU look good, and I've done zero tuning / optimization of the CPU implementation.
+Any comparisons with CPU libraries are essentially bunk, but it's a natural question so I'll report them anyway.*

 The top level summary will compare three implementations:

 1. zarr-python: Uses vanilla zarr-python for I/O and decoding, and NumPy for the computation.
 2. zarr-python GPU: Uses zarr-python's [built-in GPU support][zarr-python-gpu] to return CuPy arrays, so the GPU is used for computation.
-3. Custom GPU: My custom implementation of of I/O and decoding with CuPy for the computation.
+3. Custom GPU: My custom implementation of I/O and decoding with CuPy for the computation.

 | Implementation | Duration (ms) |
 | -------------- | ------------- |